Parenting in KFL&A

 Finger foods

 Letting your baby feed themselves can be messy but it is a great way to help them explore new foods and to learn to eat.
+You don’t have to buy any special foods like puffs or rusks for baby.
+It’s best to modify the foods your family eats.
 Here are some ideas for finger foods:

 • Pieces of soft veggies and fruit like bananas, peaches, and avocados.